Fiery Furnace Trail

 This maze of fins is nearly one mile long from north to south, and between 1/3 to 1/2 of a mile wide from east to west.
 Within that small space, visitors can explore new locations for hours on end.

 Lomatium is just one of many canyons within the Furnace.
-It is a popular canyoneering route, and guides will take novice climbers through the canyon, teaching them to rappel, climb, and scramble over the rough terrain.
+It is a popular canyoneering route that must be done via private permit and cannot be purchased through a guide or outfitter.

 Click here for more information about Arches and the surrounding area.